 Refer to Typical Sandy Beach Site Summary and Strategy pages (Site 4-000-A) for information on response operations when dealing with snowy plovers and least terns.
 Minimize disturbance in riparian/wetland areas when possible.
 When crews must walk in soft bottom wetland/riparian areas, restrict the number and size of pathways and avoid trampling oil into sediments.
 If creek conditions allow, boom/fencing deployment and recovery to be done by only having one person slowly walk across creek to position the boom/fencing to reduce disturbance.
 Minimize disturbance in riparian/wetland areas when possible.
-When crews must walk in soft bottom wetland/riparian areas, restrict the number and size of pathways and avoid trampling oil into sediments and size of pathways and avoid trampling oil into sediments.
-If creek conditions allow, boom/fencing to reduce disturbance.
-Minimize disturbance in riparian/wetland areas when possible.
 When crews must walk in soft bottom wetland/riparian areas, restrict the number and size of pathways and avoid trampling oil into sediments.
 If creek conditions allow, boom/fencing deployment and recovery to be done by only having one person slowly walk across creek to position the boom/fencing to reduce disturbance.
 Avoid disturbing bottom lagoon sediments to protect tidewater gobies (endangered) especially April-July, goby nesting season.
 Equipment and foot traffic entering wetted areas should be avoided to the maximum extent practical to prevent crushing tidewater gobies, their burrows, and eggs.
 If supplemental water is used to flush recommend gradually increasing the intensity/volume during the flush for gobies.
 Steelhead (critical habitat upstream) peak spawning March - July.

 Sentinel Peak Resources oil production and storage facility is located approximately 4 miles upstream.
-Sentinel Peak has NPDES permit associated with water reclamation project and has potential ability to reduce or increase flow into creek.
+Sentinel Peak has NPDES permit associated with water reclamation project and have potential ability to reduce or increase flow into creek.
 A ConocoPhillips pipeline also crosses Pismo Creek near the bridge over estuary.
 Both are potential inland sources for an oil spill.
 For inland spill, attempt to contain spill and recover oil as close to source of discharge as possible using booming, fencing, berming; refer to Pismo Creek Upstream Strategy Sheet, ACP Site #410, for more details.